Who Should Apply

 Arrange for 3 letters of recommendation from people who can evaluate your intellectual capability.
 These letters help us assess your prospects for conducting advanced research.
 At least 2 letters should be from faculty members with whom you have taken courses or have conducted research.
 All letters should be from people who know you well enough to address your abilities and accomplishments in detail.

-Please submit your professional resume or curriculum vitae (CV), as well as any writing sample you want to offer.
+Please submit your professional resume or curriculum vitae (CV).
 Your resume should look clean and professional.
 List all relevant experience with month and year.
 For the writing sample, we recommend a recent publication, report, or unpublished term paper that highlights your academic writing abilities.